 Life is not easy for a single mom in the United States, especially for someone who just lost her soulmate suddenly.
-In this motivational piece, Top Life Tips brings to you the success story of a Single mom struggles to move ahead in life.
+In this motivational piece, Top Life Tips brings to you the success story of a Single mom who struggles to move ahead in life.

 I am afraid he is no more,” the doctor announced.
 It was a Monday evening in December 2020.
 Your brain doesn’t easily process a statement like that.
 How could this be?
-I wondered, only 15 minutes earlier, my hubby Mark and I were about to leave our flat in NYC for enjoying the Rockefeller Centre Christmas Tree when all of a sudden he just keeled over.
+I wondered, only 15 minutes earlier, my hubby Mark and I were about to leave our flat in NYC to enjoy the Rockefeller Centre Christmas Tree when all of a sudden he just keeled over.
 It was a fatal stroke, instantaneous and without any warning.

 Mark, my soulmate for the 24 years, was an athletic build and looked much younger than his 51 years.
 A lifestyle that had a healthy diet, regular swimming, running and golf, yoga, and reiki was punctuated with rather more festive weekends.
 We sometimes went to parties, but most special was the quiet evenings at home: two small martinis and precious time alone, privately celebrating every small event.
 Just the day before he passed away, Mark’s routine medical test results had come in and they looked normal.